 If you happen to be a serious cook or someone starting out on using spices, I would surely recommend adding mustard seeds to the collection.

 It does not matter whether you use yellow, brown or black seeds as they have the same use and similar flavour profile.

 The versatility, ease of use and neutral flavour of the spice makes it a good spice to keep on hand.

+The use of mustard seeds is multifold.
 You can use them to make curries, soups, casseroles, salad dressings, bread, dips and even rubs

 The neutral taste means that it goes very well with a variety of dishes.